japila-books/apache-spark-internals/docs/scheduler/SchedulerBackend.md

 Used when:

-* `TaskSchedulerImpl` is requested to xref:scheduler:TaskSchedulerImpl.adoc#stop[stop]
+* `TaskSchedulerImpl` is requested to scheduler:TaskSchedulerImpl.md#stop[stop]

-* `MesosCoarseGrainedSchedulerBackend` is requested to <<spark-mesos/spark-mesos-MesosCoarseGrainedSchedulerBackend.adoc#stopSchedulerBackend, stopSchedulerBackend>>
+* `MesosCoarseGrainedSchedulerBackend` is requested to <<spark-mesos/spark-mesos-MesosCoarseGrainedSchedulerBackend.md#stopSchedulerBackend, stopSchedulerBackend>>

 |===